 Gout is a type of arthritis that is caused by inflammation and swelling in the joints due to the deposition of excess uric acid.

 Potato juice has anti-inflammatory properties, and it neutralizes and reduces excess uric acid from the joints.
 This makes potato juice one of the best natural treatments for gout and pain associated with arthritis.

 Potato juice contains antioxidant and anti-inflammatory properties that protect the heart from artery blockage and cardiac arrest, hence promoting heart health.

 Potato juice contains a lot of vitamin C, which helps to increase metabolism.
-A study conducted by Arizona and Columbia Universities suggests that potato is actually a fat burner (9).
+A study conducted by Arizona and Columbia Universities suggests that potato could possibly be considered for weight reduction (7).

 Drinking potato juice after meals inhibits the growth of the hunger hormones (ghrelin and leptin), which prevents overeating and results in weight loss.

 We have seen a multitude of benefits of potato juice for our overall health, but what about its benefits for the skin?
 Well, let’s find out.

 Potato juice is so healthy that we can’t think of any other vegetable that is as good as this is.
 Here are some ways our skin benefits from potato juice.